Voter registration in the United States: Same-day voter registration

+Twenty-five states and the District of Columbia will offer same-day voter registration for the 2024 general election, which allows any qualified resident of the state to register to vote and cast a ballot the same day.

+Voter turnout is much higher in states using same-day registration than in states that do not.
+A 2013 report analyzing turnout in the 2012 United States presidential election had SDR states averaging at a turnout of 71%, well above the average voter turn-out rate of 59% for non-SDR states.
+According to official turnout data report in the 2014 edition of America Goes to the Polls, voter turnout in SDR states has averaged 10–14 percent higher than states that lack that option.
+A 2021 study found that same-day registration disproportionately increases turnout among young voters; young voters move more frequently, which disproportionately burdens them under traditional voter registration laws.

 Voter re-registration

 In many jurisdictions in the United States, registered voter must re-register to vote upon changing residential addresses (even within the same county), or changing names.
 In the 31 states (and District of Columbia) where voters register by political party, a voter desiring to switch party affiliation must also re-register to vote in closed primaries.

 Some jurisdictions have automatic voter re-registration whereby existing registrants are automatically re-registered after changing home addresses.
 A 2022 study found that automatic voter re-registration would increase voter turnout in the US by 5.8 percentage points.

-Partial Automatic
+Partial automatic

 This type does transfer some data from DMV electronically to election officials.
 For instance, name, age and address.
 However, does not fully meet the definition of an fully automated system, because it is still relying on paper forms in some way.

-Election Day / same-day

-The majority of states require voters to register two to four weeks before an election, with cutoff dates varying from 30 to 15 days.

-Some states allow Election Day voter registration (also known as EDR) which enables eligible citizens to register to vote or update their registration when they arrive to vote.
-Some states call the procedure same-day registration (SDR) because voters can register and vote during the early voting period before Election Day.